 On 7/9/18 the HAL Extraction Booth became the industry’s first and only UL Certified plant oil extraction facility supporting Class I, Division 1, Group D equipment within the booth; and Class I, Division 2, Group D equipment outside the booth around openings for 3 feet in all directions.

-All of the HAL Extraction Booth models have been Peer Reviewed by Pressure Safety Inspectors (PSI) a Professional Engineering group licensed in Arizona, California, Colorado, Florida, Hawaii, Massachusetts, Maryland, Maine, Michigan, Nevada, Ohio, Oregon, Pennsylvania, and Washington.
+All of the HAL Extraction Booths and Hoods have been Peer Reviewed by Pressure Safety Inspectors (PSI) a Professional Engineering group licensed in Arizona, California, Colorado, Florida, Hawaii, Massachusetts, Maryland, Maine, Michigan, Nevada, Ohio, Oregon, Pennsylvania, and Washington.

 The PSI Peer Review ensures that the HAL Extraction Booth’s system and components comply with applicable regulations from: NFPA 1 (2018); NFPA 30 (2018); NFPA 33 (2018); NFPA 58 (2017); NFPA 70E (2018); NFPA 91 (2015); AZ Fire Code 2016; CA Fire Code 2016; International Fire Code 2018; OR Fire Code 2014; WA Fire Code 2015, and that SOPs adhere to appropriate guidelines established by State law, OSHA, and general industry safe practice.